permguard/permguard.github.io/versioned_docs/version-0.0.x/learn/pharma-govflow.md

 It is recommended to explore the [Policy as Code](../../data-plane/policy-as-code/dataplane-policy-languages) section to learn more about the policy store and the policy language.

 :::info
-Plese refer to the [Deployment](../../developers/deployment/deployment-server) section for more information about configuration and deployment.
+Plese refer to the [Deployment Options](../../developers/deployment/options) section for more information about configuration and deployment.
 :::

 Finally, it is worth considering how to deploy the Server.